made-by-chris/deface/README.md

 ```

 Heroes
-<3 thanks to the Hackership crew, Evan and Björn <3
+<3 thanks to the Hackership crew, Evan, and Björn <3